Manage roll out of the new web form

 Enabling the new form initiates a transformation of the form definitions for all work item types (WITs) defined in your project collection.

 You start the rollout process by first enabling the new form.
 You can then review the transformed web form layouts and adjust as desired or add additional customizations.

 When you're ready to rollout the new form, you choose the opt-in model which enables your users to begin using the new form.
 Lastly, if you need to revert to the old web forms, you can do that.

 You enable the new form from the project collection admin page.

-To start, click the gear Settings icon to open the admin context for the team project collection.
+To start, choose the gear Settings icon to open the admin context for the project collection.

 From the collection admin page, click Enable the new work item form.

 If you don't see the option to enable, you aren't a member of the Project Collection Administrators group.
 To get added as one, see Add an administrator.

 Click Create new layout to initiate the process of transforming the WIT definitions.